Tahoe Regional Planning Agency: Controversy and criticism

 There is also concern over the scientific evidence TRPA uses to form its regulations.
 For example, for more than twenty years, construction of new piers in "prime fish habitat" areas was prohibited, but studies were later released that showed some manmade structures in "feeding and escape cover" habitat areas could actually benefit fish populations.

 Criticism of TRPA often falls under the category of economics.
 Some business owners and homeowners express concerns that they want more freedom to build or expand in order to realize the maximum value from their properties.
-TRPA says it works diligently to find innovative ways to allow property owners to develop their property in environmentally sensitive ways and has created programs that balance environmental impacts through mitigation.
-Mitigation measures usually come in the form of fees which are used to fund much-needed environmental improvement and restoration projects.
+TRPA says it works diligently to find innovative ways to allow property owners to develop their property in environmentally sensitive ways and has created programs that balance environmental impacts through mitigation, but this claim is also disputed claiming that the TRPA is unaccountable and ignores the public.
+Mitigation measures usually come in the form of fees which are used to fund environmental improvement and restoration projects, but there is no way for residents and businesses to verify whether the mitigation fees they paid were applied to actual environmental mitigation.
 Some feel that the fees amount to undue taxation, such as a per day fee for visitors renting a passenger vehicle.
-As of 2002 this fee was $4.75 per day, the proceeds of which are used to fund public transportation.
+In 2021 this fee was $5.50 per day, with the proceeds earmarked to fund public transportation, which some argue falls outside of the 1969 TRPA Charter.
+TRPA posts their fee schedule online which shows that homeowners and businesses must pay potentially thousands of dollars in parcel improvement application fees, including site assessment fees, Information Technology fees, surveys fees, processing fees, per square footage fees, and many other static and variable fees before an individual or business can even begin to plan for improvement to their private lot.
+The fees have been viewed as discriminatory in practice, with only wealthy residences and businesses able to cover fees that are exorbitant in comparison to surrounding cities and counties.

 In 2005, in an effort to bring all buoys on the lake into compliance with current regulations, TRPA initially proposed a buoy permitting fee of $5,000 for the first buoy and $7,500 for a second buoy.
 Many residents protested thinking that the TRPA did not have the power to charge taxes.
 Due to public opposition and guidance from the TRPA Governing Board, a new proposal was made in 2006 reducing the permitting fee to $500 for the first buoy and $1,500 for the second.
 If the fee is approved, the agency claims it would be used to offset the impacts to water quality and to fund a watercraft and illegal buoy enforcement program.
 The proposal, after two years of discussion, was supposed to be finalized in February 2007.
 But the League to Save Lake Tahoe and the Sierra Club, which want the pier moratorium to continue, continued to protest the changes.
 Furthermore, some California government agencies continue to question the environmental impacts of more piers.